galaktor/raph.es/content/blog/blogging.md

 Expressing myself via Twitter felt much more natural than what I had found myself doing on Blogger.

 # I stopped blogging overnight.
 I have been using Twitter more and more ever since.
-My twitter profile became my new online persona of choise.
+My twitter profile became my new online persona of choice.
 What blogger was supposed to be, just smaller.
 Unintentionally, I followed the trend from blogs to *microblogs*.

 What's interesting is that I didn't like Twitter more because of it's social features.
-I don't make much use of hashtags or lists or take part in discussions much.
+I don't make much use of hashtags or lists or take part in discussions.
+In fact, I don't think Twitter is a great tool for anything but the most superficial kind of conversation.
+Which are also the kinds of conversations I hate.
 It was the simplicity of publishing thoughts that had me hooked.

 Why try to be a full-blown author on your blog when you can just fire out one-liners on Twitter?
 One was much more compatible with a first-worlders daily routine than the other - I was no exception.